-In the running world, the 10% rule is pretty much akin to the Golden Rule.
-It states to never increase your mileage by more than 10% in a week.
+In the running world, the 10% rule is similar to the Golden Rule.
+It states that you should never increase your mileage by more than 10% per week.

 Last year, when I was coming back from a hamstring injury, I became attached to increasing my mileage by 10% every week.
 However, I kept having setbacks.
 Why?
 Because I ignored other considerations such as cutback weeks and the time it took for my tendon to strengthen.
 The 10% rule did not apply to me.

-This article will ensure you don’t fall into the trap of ramping up too quickly or decreasing mileage too slowly by helping you set a starting point and increase your volume based on your own experience and background.
+This guide will help you avoid the traps of ramping up too quickly or decreasing mileage too slowly by helping you set a starting point and increase your volume based on your own experience and background

 Thus, if you’re running 20 miles, you should increase to 22 miles the following week, 24.5 miles the next week, and so on.